-- 1. Grades and attendance are pulled after 3:00 PM Friday via our student information system teams report. - 2.
+- 1. Grades and attendance are pulled after 3:00 PM on the last school day of every week via our student information system teams report. - 2.
 Eligibility emails are sent to principals and coaches Friday or Saturday.
 With grades/notations for review. - 3.
 Coaches will communicate with the student-athletes and parents about any academic and attendance eligibility issues. - 4.
 Academic requirements: student-athletes must be passing four full-credit classes weekly.
 If they fail to meet the PIAA requirements- they are out from Sunday through Saturday. - 5.
 Academic semester: students must have passed at least four full-credit subjects or the equivalent during the previous semester.
-Failure to meet this requirement=ineligibility 15 school days of the following semester starting on the first day that report cards are issued. - Attendance requirements: Should a student accumulate more than twenty (20) days of unexcused absences the student will be ineligible to participate in athletics (inter-school practice, scrimmage or contest) until the student has been in attendance for a total of forty-five (45) school days following the student's twentieth (20th) day of absence. - 7.
-Attendance semester: Should a student accumulate twenty (20) days of unexcused absences during the semester, the student will be ineligible until the student has attended for a total of forty-five (45) school days of the following school year.
+Failure to meet this requirement=ineligibility 15 school days of the following semester starting on the first day that report cards are issued. - 6.
+Attendance requirements: Should a student accumulate more than twenty (20) days of unexcused absences the student will be ineligible to participate in athletics (inter-school practice, scrimmage or contest) until the student has been in attendance for a total of forty-five (45) school days following the student's twentieth (20th) day of absence.
+(Refer to Pages 30-31 for acceptable and unacceptable reasons for excused absences and tardies.) - 7.
+Attendance semester: Should a student accumulate twenty (20) days of unexcused absences during the semester, the student will be ineligible until the student has attended for a total of forty-five (45) school days of the following school year. - 8.
+Accumulated tardies and/or early release will count toward daily attendance.
+(Refer to Page 4.)